mesonbuild/meson/docs/markdown/Reference-manual.md

   the `prefix` keyword.
 In order to look for headers in a specific directory you can use `args : '-I/extra/include/dir`, but this should only be used in exceptional cases for includes that can't be detected via pkg-config and passed via `dependencies`.
+Since *0.50.0* the `required` keyword argument can be used to abort if the header cannot be found.

 - `has_header_symbol(headername, symbolname)` allows one to detect whether a particular symbol (function, variable, #define, type definition, etc) is declared in the specified header, you can specify external dependencies to use with `dependencies` keyword argument.
+Since *0.50.0* the `required` keyword argument can be used to abort if the symbol cannot be found.

 - `has_member(typename, membername)` takes two arguments, type name and member name and returns true if the type has the specified